About Evonne Goolagong-Cawley

-From 1998 – 2005 Tennis Australia appointed Evonne as a “Tennis Ambassador” to increase overall female participation in tennis throughout Australia.
+From 1998 – 2005 and from 2012 - 2018 Tennis Australia appointed Evonne as a “Tennis Ambassador” to increase overall female participation in tennis throughout Australia.

 In 2007-11 Evonne was a Board member of the Indigenous Land Corporation and in 2008 was elected to the board of the National Centre of Indigenous Excellence.
 In 2011, Evonne received the Ella Award for Lifetime Achievement in Aboriginal and Torres Strait Islander Sport.
 In August 2012, Evonne established and became the first Chair of the Evonne Goolagong Foundation.

 Evonne has received Honorary Doctorates from Charles Sturt University, Griffith University, the University of Sydney and the University of South Australia and an Honorary Fellowship from Monash University.